Calculation Formulas

 - Console tests (F12) compare model values against IAU reference data

-The spreadsheet with all formulas and interactive calculations is available.
-Click the PURPLE Data Button at the top of any page to access a simplified view.
+All formulas and calculated values are available in the Data Explorer dashboardΒ .
+Click the PURPLE Data Button at the top of any page to open it.

 Return to Mathematical Foundations or explore the Appendix for reference data.